An Introduction to Artificial Intelligence and Machine Learning

 What is machine learning?

-Data in Machine Learning:
+The Importance of Data in Machine Learning

-• Data is typically divided into two types: Labeled data & Unlabeled data.
+Data is commonly classified into two types:

 Types of Machine Learning systems: